-UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management/logistics program ranks sixth among all public universities.
-(U.S. News, 2013)
+UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management and logistics program is ranked fifth among the nation’s public institutions.
+(U.S. News, 2014 rankings)

 UT's Haslam Scholars spend their undergraduate years preparing to be leaders in such fields as business, government, education, and service professions.
 Every year, about fifteen students are chosen from several thousand applicants.
 Those selected receive a full-tuition scholarship, a laptop, study-abroad funding, and $5,500 to support their research.